 Relevance to me

-Positive collaborations between university researchers and community partners are an exciting way to share and develop new knowledge that can benefit society, whilst also helping those involved to develop new insights and skills and make new connections to enhance their work.
+Positive collaborations between university researchers and community partners were an exciting way to share and develop new knowledge that can benefit society, whilst also helping those involved to develop new insights and skills and make new connections to enhance their work.

-How does it work?
+How did it work?

 Benefits of participating

-- Rich insight and learning on community university partnerships, for the projects, funders and the wider sector to inform their work
+- Rich insight and learning on community-university partnerships, for the projects, funders and the wider sector to inform their work.

-Who can get involved?
+Who could get involved?

 Find out more

-To find out more information, please contact email@example.com.
+This programme ran from 2018-19 and is now completed.
+To find out more information, please contact email@example.com